100+ Best Fundraising Ideas for Everyone in 2024

 While galas are great at any time of the year, the spring weather definitely calls for a more seasonally appropriate event.

 Garden parties are the perfect way to create an interactive and intimate setting where you can speak to your donors face-to-face.
-Being outside in a blooming garden can create a relaxed atmosphere.
-This makes garden parties ideal for cultivating relationships with major donors, although garden parties can be organized for any donor segment.
-Have an array of teas, biscuits, berries, scones, tea sandwiches, and cakes available.
+Being outside in a blooming garden can create a relaxed atmosphere, making garden parties ideal for cultivating relationships with donors.
+Be sure to have an array of teas, biscuits, berries, scones, tea sandwiches, and cakes available to enjoy.

 If you’re looking to put a creative spin on it, consider organizing a Mad Hatter Tea Party.
-Gather the most extravagant teacups and teapots and ask your guests to dress up.
+Gather the most extravagant teacups and teapots you can find and ask your guests to dress up.

 Fundraising Potential: +++